Add your City

 Step 3: Ensure the necessary majority!

-Only motions or draft resolutions that receive a simple majority of votes in the council vote after deliberation will be adopted and considered legally binding.
+Only motions or draft resolutions that receive a simple majority of votes in a council vote after deliberation will be adopted and considered legally binding.
 For this to happen, you must exert political pressure on council members to vote in favour of the motion.
 There are no limits to your creativity.
 The important thing is to create as much publicity and attention as possible!

 For example, you could: